zicat/tributary/doc/tributary_design_guide.md

 Implementing this based on memory may result in serious GC issues, which could affect sinks and even cause program crashes.

-To support multi-sinks scenarios, each sink needs to maintain its own GroupOffset.
+To support multi-sinks scenarios, each sink needs to maintain its own Offset.
 In case of failures, each sink can be designed with different fault-tolerance strategies without affecting other sinks, sources, or channels.